 Shopping for organic wine

-Many winemakers may not list their vineyard practices on the label, so it’s hard to know which wineries have values that are in line with your own.
+Many winemakers may not list their vineyard practices on the label.
+So, it’s hard to know which wineries have values in line with your own.
 Start by asking your sommelier or retail specialist.
-Be patient here- many retail or restaurant wine buyers may not know which wines are organic unless they ask every time.
-And even then, the representative from the distributor may not know.
+Be patient here.
+Many retail or restaurant wine buyers may not know which wines are organic unless they ask every time.
+Even then, the representative from the distributor may not know.
 Some wineries may list their practices on their website, although more than a few retain this information to prevent consumer confusion.
 To solve this, Palate Club has a function that allows you to only receive organic wines so that you never have to think about it.